 Luk 24:36–43 And as they thus spoke, Jesus Himself stood in the middle of them, and said to them, Peace be to you.
 But they were terrified and affrighted, and supposed that they had seen a spirit.
 And He said to them, Why are you troubled? and why do thoughts arise in your hearts?
 Behold My hands and My feet, that it is I Myself: handle Me, and see; for a spirit has not flesh and bones, as you see Me have.
 And when He had thus spoken, He showed them His hands and His feet.
 And while they yet believed not for joy, and wondered, He said to them, Have you here any meat?
 And they gave Him a piece of a broiled fish, and of an honeycomb.
 And He took it, and did eat before them.

-Although the Lord Jesus’ time of working in the flesh was full of hardships and suffering, through His appearance in His spiritual body of flesh and blood, He completely and perfectly accomplished His work of that time in the flesh to redeem mankind.
+Although the Lord Jesus’ time of working in the flesh was full of hardships and suffering, He completely and perfectly accomplished His work of that time in the flesh to redeem mankind through His appearance in His spiritual body of flesh and blood.
 He began His ministry by becoming flesh, and He concluded His ministry by appearing to mankind in His fleshly form.
-He heralded the Age of Grace, He began the Age of Grace through His identity as Christ.
-Through His identity as Christ, He carried out the work in the Age of Grace and He strengthened and led all of His followers in the Age of Grace.
+He heralded the Age of Grace, beginning the new age through His identity as Christ.
+Through His identity as Christ, He carried out work in the Age of Grace and He strengthened and led all of His followers in the Age of Grace.
 It can be said of God’s work that He truly finishes what He starts.
-There are steps and a plan, and it is full of God’s wisdom, His omnipotence, and His marvelous deeds.
-It is also full of God’s love and mercy.
+There are steps and a plan, and the work is full of His wisdom, His omnipotence, His marvelous deeds, and His love and mercy.
 Of course, the main thread running through all of God’s work is His care for mankind; it is permeated with His feelings of concern that He can never put aside.
-In these verses of the Bible, in every single thing that the Lord Jesus did after His resurrection, what was revealed was God’s unchanging hopes and concern for mankind, as well as God’s meticulous care and cherishing of humans.
-Until now, none of this has changed—can you see it?
-When you see this, doesn’t your heart just automatically become close to God?
-If you lived in that age and the Lord Jesus appeared to you after His resurrection, in a tangible form for you to see, and if He sat in front of you, ate bread and fish and explained the scriptures to you, spoke with you, then how would you feel?
+In these verses of the Bible, in every single thing that the Lord Jesus did after His resurrection, God’s unchanging hopes and concern for mankind were revealed, as were His meticulous care and cherishing of mankind.
+None of this has ever changed, all the way to the present day—can you see it?
+When you see this, do your hearts not unconsciously draw closer to God?
+If you lived in that age and the Lord Jesus appeared to you after His resurrection in a tangible form for you to see, and if He sat in front of you, ate bread and fish and explained the scriptures to you and spoke with you, then how would you feel?
 Would you feel happy?
-How about guilty?
-The previous misunderstandings and avoidance of God, the conflicts with and doubts of God—wouldn’t they all just disappear?
-Wouldn’t the relationship between God and man become more proper?
+Or would you feel guilty?
+The previous misunderstandings and avoidance of God, the conflicts with and doubts of God—would they not all just disappear?
+Would the relationship between God and man not become more normal and proper?